A simple, hearty and healthy plant-based lentil tomato soup that’s easy to make in about 30 minutes with everyday ingredients.

 Make the recipe oil-free by omitting the oil and sautéing the veggies in broth or water.

-This recipe works with brown or green lentils but will require a slightly longer cooking time.
+This recipe works with brown or green lentils but will require a slightly longer cooking time and have a firmer texture in the final soup.